craftercms/docs/source/reference/modules/deployer.rst

 Example
 """""""
 Let's take a look at an example of creating and configuring your own script deployment processor that lists the approximate number of bytes for created and updated files.
+We'll use a site created using the website editorial blueprint named ``ed``

 First, we'll create our custom deployment processor.
 We'll then look at how to configure our custom deployment processor in a target.